Spr19CS210/PA-Drill-Section-Writeups/Section04-Graph/README.md

 3. How is each city represented in Trip?

-4. Francine is a world class traveler and she wants to visit three cities in three days with a possible fourth city:
-	1 New York, USA
+4. Francine is a world class traveler and she wants to visit three cities in three days with a possible fourth city: 1 New York, USA; 2 Paris, France;
-	2 Paris, France
-	3 Tokyo, Japan
-	4 Madrid, Spain
+3 Tokyo, Japan; 4 Madrid, Spain.

 Francine is booking this trip with your startup.
 Create a new java file called FrancinesTrip.java and play around with it to make this trip possible.